DeneilSantiagoPayumo/Obsidian-Vault/General University Folder/3. Resources/Deadlines.md

 What do I want to do this week starting the 09/10/23?

-For Sunday - start anthropological reading on corporate sexuality
+For Monday, start IR reading, continue anthropological reading, finish book 2

-For Monday, start IR reading, continue anthropological reading, finish Hobbes + chapter
+Book 2: look for summaries (no time for all that)

 For Tuesday, start Du Bois + Durkheim, finish anthropological reading